harshalbot/programming_projects/README.md

-Mega Project List - The list is of the projects is from Karan Goel's list of projects
+Mega Project List - The list of projects is from Karan Goel's [repository](https://github.com/thekarangoel/Projects)
 ========

 A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
 These projects are divided in multiple categories, and each category has its own folder.